lsst-ts/tssw_developer_guide/doc/work_management/jira.rst

         * If task is a fixed length (i.e. training/conferences/etc.) create one task (see task creation above).
         * Fixed length tasks can be larger than 5 Story Points.
+        * In case a non-fixed length task needs to be larger than 5 Story Points, discuss with the Sprint Lead or manager.
+        * Short tasks should be 1 or 0.5 SP but no other decimal number.
+It is preferred that all tasks are in whole number story points.

     * If added during a Sprint in progress, notify Sprint Lead if this is out of scope work for the current Sprint.
-    * if work is to be completed during the current Epic's time frame, link to the Epic.
+    * If work is to be completed during the current Epic's time frame, link to the Epic.

         * If not, notify Sprint Lead that a new epic is needed.

+    * If less than 10 days are worked during a sprint (sickness, vacation, holidays, etc.), reduce the total number of Story Points proportionally.

+        * For each day not worked, subtract 0.8 Story Point.
+        * Round up to the nearest 0.5 Story Point to avoid having insufficient Story Points at the end of the fiscal year.

     * Required fields to create a task.

         Project:
-            Data Management(DM).
+            Data Management (DM).
+When we go to operations we will likely get our own project.

         Issue Type:
-            Task.
+            Story, Bug, or Improvement.

+        Status
+            To Do.

         Summary:
             Quick description of the work to be accomplished.